thiagoxw/thiagoxw/README.md

-- 👋 Hi, I’m @thiagoxw
+- 👋 Hi, I’m @draggg
-- 👀 I’m interested in ...
+- 👀 I’m interested in python, javascript, PhD
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning node js, information security
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on python, HTML, javascript
-- 📫 How to reach me ...
+- 📫 How to reach me 45° 24' 00" N 75° 40' 00" O

 <!---
 thiagoxw/thiagoxw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.